daniel-wrench/reynolds_scales_project/README.md

 | zp | $\|z^+\|$ | Positive Elsasser variable (rms) | 48.9 | km/s | $\sqrt{\langle z^{+}_x\rangle^2+\langle z^{+}_y\rangle^2+\langle z^{+}_z\rangle^2}$ |
 | zm | $\|z^-\|$ | Negative Elsasser variable (rms) | 48.4 | km/s | $\sqrt{\langle z^{-}_x\rangle^2+\langle z^{-}_y\rangle^2+\langle z^{-}_z\rangle^2}$ |

+### Data sources
+Wind data is downloaded from NASA/GSFC’s Space Physics Data Facility (SPDF).
+The links to the repositories and metadata, used to download many files automatically, are given in `src/params.py`.
+- Wind: NASA spacecraft launched in 1994 to study plasma processes in the near-Earth solar wind
+    - 3DP: 3D plasma instument
+        - ELM2: Electron moments, with raw cadence of 3s
+        - PM: Proton and alpha particle moments, with raw cadence of 3s
+    - MFI: Magnetic field instrument
+        - H2: Magnetic field vector measurements, with raw cadence of 0.092s
+- OMNI: Plasma parameters at L1, collated from multiple NASA spacecraft.
+Used to compare with some of our values.
+- WDC-SILSO: World Data Center repository of sunspot number dataset.

+### Missing data
+If there is more than 10% missing data for any of the consitutent time series for a given interval, the value for that interval is set to missing.
+Gaps smaller than 10% are handled with linear interpolation.
+Overall, we find

-- 15% of proton data missing (and therefore in any derived vars). *Because of this and some anomalously small values, we use *np* in place of *ni* in `src/calculate_analytical_vars.py`*
+- 15% of proton data missing (and therefore in any derived vars). *Because of this and some anomalously small values, we use $n_e$ in place of $n_p$, as noted in the derivations above*
 - 4% of magnetic field data missing
 - 8% of electron data missing
 - Between 17,000-20,000 points available for each variable, depending on % missing

-**Comparing pressure and B | V magnitudes with those from OMNI (available in full raw dataset but not L1 cleaned)**
+### Comments

-- Typical difference of 1-3%
+- Typical difference of 1-3% between B and V magnitudes calculated from Wind vs. OMNI values
 - Notable differences pre-L1 for B and p
 - 6 weird small values of V0 (~70km/s) throughout
+- Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
+But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)
+- A few very small values of ttu - waves?
+Potential for tangential study.
 - (See plots in `plots/supplementary/`)

 **Limiting to L1 dataset (June 2006-end 2022)**
-- 5% of intervals (745) have qk shallower (greater than) -1.7: **these are removed in the cleaned dataset**.
+- 5% of intervals (745) have qk shallower (greater than) -1.7.
+This leads to strange, very small values of ttc **these are removed in the cleaned dataset**.
-- A further 1.5% (223) have qk shallower than qi (see supplementary plot)
+- A further 1.5% (223) have qk shallower than qi (see supplementary plot).
-- (The full dataset also has a few very small values of ttu; see discussion in Outliers below)
+- (The full dataset also has )
 - 6 values of negative tci, **these are removed in the cleaned dataset** -**11-12,000 points for each variable in final cleaned dataset**

 ## How to run this code

+It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the src/params.py parameter file.

+The HPC version of the code currently ingests 300GB across 10,000 CDF files (data from 1995-2022) and produces an 18MB CSV file.

 In order to create the full, 25-year dataset, an HPC cluster will be required.
 However, for the purposes of testing, a version of the pipeline is available that can be run locally on your machine with minimal computing requirements: note some Local/HPC differences in the instructions below.